rblades/dhworkbook_master/docs/introduction/crafting-digital-history.md

 5. A new tool ribbon appears below the purple bar.
 Most of what you will do in this course involves the 'command line', 'R studio', and 'File Manager'.
 6. Anytime the command line or R Studio should ask for your username or password, you use the DH Box username and password you just created.

-**A note on using the university computer labs** if you are using an official University computer lab computer to access DHBox, aspects of the University's security system might block the RStudio aspect.
+**A note on using the university computer labs** if you are using an official University computer lab computer to access DH Box, aspects of the University's security system might block the RStudio aspect.
 I am working on a solution to this problem.
 If you know that you are going to have to use Carleton computers, get in touch right away.

 ## Some Readings To Kick Things Off